mailcow/mailcow-dockerized-docs/docs/client/client-thunderbird.md

 ## Different method of connecting Cal-/CardDAV in Thunderbird with automatic detection of address books and calendars

 Instead of using SOGo Connector you can use a combination of

 - https://addons.thunderbird.net/de/thunderbird/addon/tbsync/ and
 - https://addons.thunderbird.net/de/thunderbird/addon/dav-4-tbsync/

-1. To add Cal-/CardDAV accounts you go to `Tools` and look near the account settings - there should be a new entry about TbSync there:
+1. To add your Cal-/CardDAV accounts go to `Tools` and find TbSync

 ![TbSync](../images/thunderbird-tbsync.png)

-2. You can add new accounts via the CalDAV & CardDAV provider there:
+2. You can add new accounts via the CalDAV & CardDAV provider:

 ![TbSync - CalDAV & CardDAV Provider](../images/thunderbird-tbsync-caldav.png)

-3. Choose "Automatic Configuration" next.
-Use your mail address for Account name and User name and choose your mail password for the Password.
+3. Choose "Automatic Configuration".
+Use your mail address as account and username.
+Use your mail password as DAV password.
 The server URL is your MAILCOW_HOSTNAME (specifying any protocol is not necessary, just enter the full domain).

-4. Now tick the checkbox for "Enable and synchronize this account" in the Synchronization status tab:
+4. Now tick the checkbox for "Enable and synchronize this account" in the synchronization status tab:

 ![TbSync - Enable](../images/thunderbird-tbsync-enable.png)

 5. Several available resources should appear in the same window area now.
 Tick all checkboxes of the resources (address books and calendars) that you want to sync.
-Choose a periodic synchronization (in minutes) in the same window area before clicking on "Synchronize now".
-If you leave the periodic sync at 0 it will only sync manually so choose at least 30 minutes for periodic synchronization.
+Choose a synchronization period (in minutes) in the same window area before clicking on "Synchronize now".
+If you leave the sync at "0" it will only sync manually so choose at least 30 minutes for periodic synchronization.

 If you want to manually synchronize you can find this option under "Account actions" - the dropdown-menu where you added the Cal-/CardDAV account (step 2).